 Some emails are only effective when sent on time, like early-morning task lists, reports, or birthday wishes.
-A handy trick is to schedule them, so they reach the receiver on time.
-And though the default iOS and macOS Mail app doesn’t support such a feature, there are tricks and hacks to schedule emails on iPhone, iPad, and Mac.
+A handy trick is to schedule them so they reach the receiver on time.
+Luckily iOS 16, iPad OS 16, and macOS Ventura now allow you to schedule emails on iPhone, iPad, and Mac, respectively.

 Let’s dive right in.

-- How to schedule emails on iPhone to send later
+- How to schedule emails on iPhone or iPad to send later

 - How to schedule emails on Mac to send later